 Deep Sea Diva:

-Starting to become a lot more popular lately, perhaps thanks to Tsun Tsun.
 Combined with the Level 5 Labyrinth Wall from the Labyrinth Builder skill, it gives instant access to Crystron Quariongandrax to banish 3 monsters, or Black Rose Dragon to nuke the field.
+This isn't really used too much in the deck today, but it is a fun option for the ladder sometimes.

 This is a very good card for controlling the board, and for making your Subterror Behemoth Stygokraken usable more often.
 However, as we will see in the matchups below, it can be put to great use against the mirror match to force missed timings.